curl/everything-curl/cmdline/exitcode.md

  89. No connection available, the session is queued

- 90. SSL public key does not matched pinned public key.
+ 90. SSL public key does not match pinned public key.
 Either you provided a bad public key, or the server has changed.

  91. Invalid SSL certificate status.
 The server did not provide a proper